jlevy/the-art-of-command-line/README.md

 - Learn at least one text-based editor well.
 Ideally Vim (`vi`), as there's really no competition for random editing in a terminal (even if you use Emacs, a big IDE, or a modern hipster editor most of the time).

 - Know how to read documentation with `man` (for the inquisitive, `man man` lists the section numbers, e.g. 1 is "regular" commands, 5 is files/conventions, and 8 are for administration).
+Find man pages with `apropos`.
 Know that some commands are not executables, but Bash builtins, and that you can get help on them with `help` and `help -d`.

 - Learn about redirection of output and input using `>` and `<` and pipes using `|`.
 Learn about stdout and stderr.